elizaos-plugins/plugin-web-search/README.md

     }
 );

-// Then modify the tweet template to include the {{latestNews}} and however you need
+// Then modify the post template to include the {{latestNews}} and however you need
 ```

 ## Features